Message Sunday, March 4 at FBC Sunnyside, WA

 For example, we scaled back our big Christmas cantata a bit and made our main Christmas outreach free gift wrapping, mostly at a Big Lots store that was within view of our church building.
 Yes, we had nicely printed cards inviting people to our Christmas Eve service, but we put the focus on Jesus.
 I trained people to say, “It’s free gift wrapping because God’s love is free.”

 Focus on Christ, focus on Christ.
-In May of last year, I baptized three Chinese women whose English was poor, but whose love for Jesus was great.
-In the summer, we saw a Jewish woman come to Jesus and be baptized.
+In May of two years ago, I baptized three Chinese women whose English was poor, but whose love for Jesus was great.
+That summer, we saw a Jewish woman come to Jesus and be baptized.

 Look, Jesus is great, as great in a little church or a medium-sized church as He is at a big church.
 I’m not arguing for small churches and small ideas.
 I’m advocating an exalted vision of Jesus—that the greatness of Jesus would permeate all we do; that we would always put the spotlight on Him.